Since 2004, the Educator Initiative Grant (EIG) program has annually supported teacher-initiated, classroom-based projects in Summit County.

 Identify the educator who will serve as the primary contact for your team and school.
 Team leaders are not permitted to lead more than one project.

-Read the Rubric
+Read the Evaluation Criteria

 Download the Application Template